 Overwhelmed by all the options out there for digital marketing strategies in your business?
 Use the best social media scheduling apps and tools to get your posts seen—and to manage any social media stress in the process.
 These tools have helped my media dietitian business grow immensely!

-As a media dietitian, a blogger, and a professional journalist and writer, I often get asked about my top social media and writing resources.
+As a media dietitian, blogger, and professional journalist and writer (who went back to school to become a dietitian!), I often get asked about my top social media and writing resources.
 So here, I've compiled my favorite social media scheduling apps, web and SEO tools, and go-to business finds.
 I've also included my favorite books on writing (yes, old-fashioned books!) that have helped me the most of the years.

 Many of the links below are affiliate links, which means I may earn a small commission if you make a purchase (at no additional cost to you).
 And several of these tools are extending special discounts just for you, when you use my links below!